cymosilla/Augusts-Analysis-Pipeline/README.md

 python3 track-tags-to-csv.0.11.py --volume /Volumes/'Samsung USB' --folder data --extension newtracks02.csv (you decide what extension you want or if you want one)

+## Output
+This analyzes videos in the Samsung USB folder under different dates &

 5. That will track the tags and create csv files, next we need to interpolate that data.
 To do this, run the interpolate_dataset.0.2.py after setting the relevant variables at the top of the script.

 python3 interpolate_dataset.0.2.py